zurilg/Scrabble/README.md

 ## Description
 - A text-based version of the popular board game Scrabble.
 - The game functions by allowing the player to enter the word they'd like to play on the board, where on the board they'd like to play it, and which direction the word should be written.
 The changes the player requests are then made to the board if they are valid.
-Every word in every row and column of the board are checked for validity (whether or not they're in the database of words).
+Every word in every row and column of the board is checked for validity (whether or not they're in the database of words).
 If the play turns out to be valid, all the point values of all new words created in a player's turn are accredited to that player.
 Play continues until there are 6 or more consecutive scoreless turns or a player rids of all of their tiles and can't gain anymore.
 - The game adheres to a majority of the original Scrabble rules.
 - This project is made up of 4 different milestones.
 Milestone 1, described here, focuses on implementing the logic of the game and creating a framework for future milestones.